 Chinatown Complex in Context

 Chinatown Complex is the largest hawker centre in Singapore by stall count, with over 260 food and market stalls across its floors.
-It draws a mixed crowd: residents from the surrounding HDB blocks, office workers from the Outram and Tanjong Pagar belt, and a growing number of visitors who treat it as a more grounded alternative to the food courts inside tourist-facing malls.
+It draws a mixed crowd: residents from the surrounding HDB blocks, office workers from the Outram and Tanjong Pagar belt, and visitors who treat it as an alternative to the food courts inside tourist-facing malls.
 The address on Smith Street places it a short walk from the MRT at Chinatown station, accessible enough that it functions as a practical lunch destination rather than a pilgrimage point.

 For visitors already spending time in Outram, the food centre sits within a neighbourhood that covers significant culinary range.
 At the upper end of the register, Etna Restaurant and OSO Ristorante represent the Italian dining strand that has established a foothold in the district, while Guccio and Lime Restaurant extend that spectrum.
 The contrast with a hawker stall like Ann Chin Popiah is not incidental.
 It reflects how Outram functions as a district where Michelin-recognised hawker formats and sit-down restaurants coexist within walking distance of each other.